petitmilicen/Taskify/README.md

 # Taskify

-### Gestionador de tareas.
+### Task manager.
-Taskify es una aplicación web simple desarrollada con React, Django REST Framework y SQL, diseñada para gestionar tareas y proyectos de manera eficiente.
+Taskify is a web-based application developed in React, Django REST Framework y SQL, designed for task management.

-## Características
+## Features

 <div align="left">

-* Creacion de tareas.
+* Create tasks.
-* Gestión de tareas con etiquetado de estado "pendiente" o "completada".
+* Task management with "pending" or "completed" status labeling.
-* Interfaz de usuario intuitiva y fácil de usar.
+* Intuitive and user-friendly interface.
-* Almacenamiento y recuperación de datos básicos mediante SQL.
+* Basic data storage using SQL.

 </div>

-## Aclaración de uso
+## Disclaimer

 <div align="left">
-Taskify es una aplicación desarrollada únicamente con propósitos académicos y de demostración de habilidades técnicas.
-No está destinada para su uso en un entorno de producción ni tiene la intención de ofrecer un servicio real.
+Taskify is an application developed for academic purposes and to demonstrate technical skills.
+It is not intended for use in a production environment or to offer a real service.
 </div>

 </div>